Emmotes/ic_spoilers/docs/beadle.md

     "id": 2250,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of In The Shadows is increased by 30% for each piece of Shiny or Golden equipment on Champions in the formation, stacking multiplicatively."
+        "desc": "The effect of In The Shadows is increased by $amount% for each piece of Shiny or Golden equipment on Champions in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {